Technologicat/mcpyrate/README.md

 Use the named parameter `expander` to access the macro expander.
 You can call `expander.visit_recursively(tree)` with an AST `tree` to expand all macros in that AST, until no macros remain.
 This is useful for making inner macro invocations expand first.

 To expand only one layer of inner macro invocations, call `expander.visit_once(tree)`.
 This can be useful during debugging of a macro implementation.
-You can then convert the result into a printable form using `mcpy.unparse` or `mcpy.ast_aware_repr`.
+You can then convert the result into a printable form using `mcpy.unparse` or `mcpy.dump`.

 To use the current setting for recursive mode, use `expander.visit(tree)`.
 The default mode is recursive.